-We support laws prohibiting discrimination based on a person's race, color, religion, national origin, gender, pregnancy, sexual orientation, age, disability, veteran status and all other characteristics protected by law.
+We will not tolerate any form of discrimination, whether based on a person's race, color, religion, national origin, gender, pregnancy, sexual orientation, age, disability, veteran status or any other characteristics protected by law.

 - Treat others respectfully and professionally. - Promote diversity in hiring and other employment decisions. - Do not discriminate against others on the basis of any characteristic protected by law or Castle's policies.